-Barbara Petrongolo is a Professor of Economics at Queen Mary University of London and currently Head of the School of Economics and Finance.
+Barbara Petrongolo is a Professor of Economics at Queen Mary University of London.
 She is also a research associate at the Centre for Economic Performance (LSE), and a research fellow of CEPR and IZA.

 Barbara’s main area of interest is applied labour economics.
 The focus of some of her recent contributions is the impact of job search frictions on labor market performance, with applications to unemployment dynamics, welfare policy and interdependencies across local labour markets.
 She has also carried out research on the causes and characteristics of gender inequalities in wages and employment rates, both in a historical perspective and across countries, with emphasis on the role of employment selection mechanisms, structural transformation, and interactions within the household.

 After completing her PhD at the London School of Economics, Barbara was an assistant professor in the Economics Department at the University of Carlos III (Madrid), before returning to the LSE in 2001 as a lecturer in economics.